ArnobDam/Gorillas/README.md

 # Gorillas (JavaScript Project)

 Welcome to [Gorillas](https://arnobdam.github.io/Gorillas/), my projectile motion game coded via Javascript, HTML & CSS.
 Gorillas is a projectile motion game involving two rival gorillas throwing bananas at each other.
 One gorilla is controlled by the user and the other by the computer opponent / AI.
 The banana's path implements projectile motion physics, including vector math and trigonometry.
-This game was creating by combining my love of arcade game, physics and computer programming.
+This game was created by combining my love of arcade game, physics and computer programming.
 I hope you enjoy playing!

 ![Game](./images/gamegif.gif)